Overview

 The Gap

-A handful of plugins dominate the WordPress table of contents category, with hundreds of thousands of active installs between them.
-By every business measure, they're successful.
-Spend an afternoon inside their settings panels, though, and the product gap becomes obvious.
+A handful of plugins dominate the category with hundreds of thousands of installs between them.
+Spend an afternoon inside their settings panels and the product gap is obvious.

 Dated Default Output

-The TOCs that ship out of are very poorly designed.
 Heavy borders, default link styling, no consideration for the surrounding content.
-Customizing them is possible, but the defaults set the tone.
+Customizing is possible, but the defaults set the tone.

 Dense, Confusing Settings